28 Free things to do in Hilton Head, SC & Budget Tips

 Did you know that Hilton Head had a rich Gullah history?

-The Hilton Head Island Gullah Celebration has been highlighting cultural Gullah heritage on the island for over two decades.
+The Hilton Head Island Gullah Celebration has highlighted cultural Gullah heritage for over two decades.

 Go Fishing

-This may be a surprising free thing to do in winter, but the best time of year to go fishing in Hilton Head is in the winter months.
+This may be a surprisingly free thing to do in winter, but the best time of year to go fishing in Hilton Head is in the winter months.

-Grab a fishing pole and some bait, and head out to the water to go fishing.
+Grab a fishing pole and some bait, and head to the water to go fishing.

 Because this isn’t peak season, it’s easier to catch a fish this time of year versus in the summer months.